Did you know many behavior changes in older dogs are the result of a medical condition?

 Older dogs who have been sweet and loving can suddenly become aggressive, and we’re thrown by something so out of character.

-Pain is a big reason as is anxiety, a lack of mobility (he can’t get away from the annoying other dog he lives with), doggie dementia, vision or hearing loss to name a few.
+Pain is a big reason, as is anxiety, a lack of mobility (for example, he can’t get away from the annoying other dog he lives with), doggie dementia, vision loss, or hearing loss, to name a few.

 Signs your dog is in pain include: